Preliminary analysis

 Architecting consists of the following activities:

-1. Combine modules into subsystems based on organizational structure and Quality Attribute Requirements.
+1. Combine modules into components based on organizational structure and Quality Attribute Requirements [Richardson2023].

-2. Divide subsystems into standard subsystems to acquire (like databases and queues) and custom subsystems to build.
+2. Divide components into standard components to acquire (like databases and queues) and custom components to build.

-5. Select technologies to implement custom subsystems and their interfaces.
+5. Select technologies to implement custom components and their interfaces.

 flowchart TB